tmp2tmp/eee/docs/static.md

 &nbsp;
 &nbsp;
 &nbsp;
-When declaring the **type signature of a virtual_func**, any polymorphic classe/struct type is considered virtual.
-To treat a polymorphic type as a non-virtual,
+When declaring the **type signature of a virtual_func**, &nbsp; any polymorphic classe/struct type is considered virtual. &nbsp; To treat a polymorphic type as a non-virtual,
 wrap it with **```_static<>```** in the declaration as in:
 <pre>using type = void (<strong>_static&lt;Base&&gt;</strong>, Base*);</pre>